-Allows you to enable or disable support for USB devices on legacy operating systems (OS).
+Allows you to enable or disable support for Legacy USB storage devices, including USB flash drives and USB hard drives.
 Setting to Auto allows the system to detect the presence of USB devices at startup.
 If detected, the USB controller legacy mode is enabled.
 If no USB device is detected, the legacy USB support is disabled.
 Configuration options: [Disabled] [Enabled] [Auto]